All graphs have tree-decompositions displaying their topological ends: A tree-decomposition distinguishing the topological ends

 Moreover, we construct $(T,P_t|t\in V(T))$ such that if $st$ and $tu$ are edges of $T$ with $s\leq t\leq u$, then $V(P_s)\cap V(P_t)$ and $V(P_t)\cap V(P_u)$ are disjoint. \end{rem}

 In order to prove \autoref{star_td}, we need the following.

-\begin{lem} Let $G$ be a connected graph and $W\se V(G)$ finite and nonempty.
-Then there is a set $\Xcal$ of disjoint edge sets $X$ of finite boundary such that every vertex end not dominated by some $w\in W$ lives in some $X\in \Xcal$ and no edge $e$ in any $X\in \Xcal$ is incident with a vertex of $W$. \end{lem}
+\begin{lem} Let $G$ be a connected graph and $W$ a finite and nonempty vertex set of $G$.
+Then there is a set $\Xcal$ of separations $(A_i,B_i)$ of finite order such that every vertex-end not dominated by a vertex of $W$ lives in a side $B_i$.
+Moreover, the sets $B_i\sm A_i$ are disjoint and the set $W$ is vertex-disjoint from all sides $B_i$. \end{lem}